 Lee Ritenour’s World of Brazil is a best of collection that makes it pretty easy to make the case for the popularity of Brazilian Jazz.

-And to help you get to know how strong this creative connection flows between Lee Ritenour’s guitar and the land of Samba and sun, I’ve decided to post the liner notes that Lee asked me write for his World of Brazil album.
+And to help you get to know how strong this creative connection flows between Lee Ritenour’s guitar and the land of Samba and sun, I’ve decided to post the liner notes that Lee asked me to write for his World of Brazil album.

 Enjoy! – Scott Adams